SeriousGuy888/HatapediaSvelte/src/content/articles/Scammington Bar.md

 ---
 date_created: 2023-05-01
-date_modified: 2024-03-28
+date_modified: 2025-07-22
-subtitle: Alcohol Establishment in Scammington
+subtitle: Now-Destroyed Alcohol Establishment in Scammington
 tags:
   - place
   - hata1
 image: "[[Scammington Bar 2023-04-13.png]]"
 ---
+The **Scammington Bar** was an alcohol establishment in [[Scammington]].
+Beyond selling alcohol, it was also notable for including fireside seating and a jukebox with a satisfactory selection of songs.

+In late June of 2025, the Scammington Bar, after having been burned down, was replaced by [[The Cow Jumped over the Spoon]], a new bar built in its place.

 ![[Scammington Bar 2023-04-12.png|The Scammington Bar on 2023-04-12, still standing, after Arvi's threats but before he actually burned it down.]]